Deadpikle/pathfinder-bible-experience-prep-quiz-master/README.md

 * Website administrators can edit pretty much everything from an Admin panel
 * Responsive website -- use on your tablet or phone!
 * Add questions in English, Spanish, or French
+* Matching quizzes!
+Drag and drop matching quizzes that let you memorize information in a matching format!

 ## Demo